Bumblebee202111/doubean-public/README.md

 An unofficial [Douban][douban] app mainly used for browsing the [Groups][douban-groups] section.
 \([豆瓣][douban]非官方app，主要用于[小组][douban-groups]浏览。\)

-The development of this app is restarted but still not progressed on a frequent basis, to meet the requirements the friend who filed the first issue!
+The development of this app is restarted to meet the requirements the friend who filed the first issue!
 While we will only develop for them, this project is also going to be used as the playground for fashionable libraries/coding styles such as Jetpack Compose, partially serving the development of MinusOne Music and helping me understand declarative programming.
-This brings [tons of migration tasks](#migrations), and also means that old libraries and new libraries are currently mixed.
+This brings [tons of migration tasks](#migrations), and also means that old libraries and new libraries are currently mixed together.

 It has been inactive for 8 months, as:
 * Reinforced by the org/mods, hilarious remarks can be found everywhere